TechHamara/bolt-cli/DOCUMENTATION.md

 bolt create MyAwesomeExtension
 ```

-Rush will guide you through:
+Bolt will guide you through:

 1. **Package name**: Your reverse-domain identifier (e.g., `com.example.myextension`).
 2. **Language**: Choose between Java or Kotlin (you can write in both simultaneously later).